 Clip them short

-Trimming our pets’ nails keep their paws pain-free, and prevents their nails from tearing or splitting.
+Trimming our pets’ nails with a pet-friendly nail clipper helps to keep their paws pain-free, and prevents their nails from tearing or splitting.
 Clipping also allows us to notice sensitive areas on their paws and ensure that there are no infections or growths in between their paws.

 Prevention and early detection